DinoChiesa/Apigee-Xsd-Validator/README.md

 | broken--wrong-soap-namespace.xml   | invalid         |

+\*note: The `only-inner-header.xml` document includes only an element which is intended to be used within the SOAP header.
+It does not include a SOAP envelope.
+And yet, the policy does not flag the document as invalid.
+What's going on?

-\*note: In XML Schema, there is no practical way to specify that a particular element must be the toplevel element.
+In XML Schema, there is no practical way to specify that a particular element must be the toplevel element.
 If the root element in the document matches any global element declaration in any of the schema, the document will be considered valid.
+This is just how XML Schema works.

+The inner element in the header is described in the schema by a globally-declared element.
+Therefore it fits this pattern.

 For more on this, see [here](https://stackoverflow.com/a/55019631/48082).

-You could do similar invocations with Postman or other tools.
+If you wish to validate a document _and also_ check that the root element in the document is a particular element (for example, soap:Envelope), you would need to perform two checks.
+The second check is not something you can do with the MessageValidation policy in general, for all XML documents.
+You might need a Java callout to do that work.

 ## About Content-Type